Bioremediation

 In Kuwait, the legacy of the 1990-1991 Gulf War remains stark.
 The retreating Iraqi forces ignited over 700 oil wells, creating massive oil lakes and contaminating millions of cubic meters of soil.
 For decades, these contaminants have prevented the natural regeneration of ecosystems and rendered farmland unusable.

 The situation is not limited to past wars.
-In Palestine, decades of conflict, infrastructure destruction, and restricted access to land and water have led to severe environmental stress.
+In Palestine, decades of brutal occupation, infrastructure destruction, and restricted access to land and water have led to severe environmental stress.
 Studies and UN assessments highlight soil degradation, water contamination, and collapse of wastewater systems, particularly in Gaza, where repeated escalations have compounded environmental damage and public health risks.

 What is Bioremediation?